Fortress of Solitude: The New 52

-Several days after the crisis Superman uses the Fortress's medical equipment and A.I technology to do a full physical on him and discovers that as a result of Vandal's actions using Krytonite to burn out his infected cells that he is dying and has mere weeks to live.
+Several days after the crisis, Superman uses the Fortress's medical equipment and A.I technology to do a full physical on him and discovers that, as a result of Savage's actions using kryptonite to burn out his infected cells, he is dying and has mere weeks to live.

-Following Superman's death, the Pre-New 52 Superman was able to gain access to the Fortress as both he and the deceased Superman share identical DNA, even though they are from separate timelines.
+Following Superman's death, the pre-New 52 Superman gains access to the Fortress as both he and the deceased Superman share identical DNA, even though they are from separate timelines.
 Superman takes his deceased counterpart to the Fortress hoping to use the Regeneration Matrix to revive him, as the Eradicator did to him in his native timeline.
-In the New 52 universe of Prime Earth however, no such technology exists.
-After burying his counterpart in Smallville he returns to the Fortress and uses his heat vision to create a statue of Superman of Prime Earth to honor his fallen comrade.
+In the New 52 universe of Prime Earth, no such technology exists.
+After burying his counterpart in Smallville, he returns to the Fortress and uses his heat vision to create a statue of Superman of Prime Earth to honor his fallen comrade.

 The Eradicator of Pre-New 52 eventually arrives on Prime Earth and takes up residence within the Fortress.